Zhen Hua 33

-Zhen Hua 33 is a Chinese-flagged semi-submersible heavy lift ship designed to carry large cargo, including other vessels and offshore rigs, on her 185 x 43 m cargo deck.
+Zhen Hua 33 is a Chinese-flagged semi-submersible heavy-lift ship designed to carry large cargo, including other vessels and offshore rigs, on her 185 x 43 m cargo deck.

-Stockholm "Golden Bridge"

 In early 2020, Zhen Hua 33 became semi-famous in Sweden for carrying Guldbron to replace the old traffic interchange at Slussen in Stockholm, manufactured by China Railway Shanhaiguan Bridge Group on behalf of Skanska, the contractors for the remodelled Slussen.
 The 140 m long, 3700 t bridge was intended to travel from China to Sweden in around seven weeks, arriving in mid-February 2020, but was delayed off the coast of Spain for almost a month due to bad weather in the Atlantic Ocean.
 She was eventually able to continue towards Sweden at the beginning of March, and arrived in Stockholm on 11 March 2020.